g012/l65/README.md

     dna #0x3F -- same as and #0x3F
 ```

-Note that alias `and` might be a good idea, since it's also a keyword for expressions in Lua.
+Note that aliasing `and` might be a good idea, since it's also a keyword for expressions in Lua.
 Consider this:

 ```lua
 lda time; and#7 -- ';' is required here to prevent considering it as ldazab(time and #7)